-Ms. Lozano is a Bay Area based Director, Educator and Actress.
-She is a Resident Artist with the American Conservatory Theater (ACT) for 15 years, where she served as the resident director of the main stage production of A Christmas Carol, as well as being a core faculty member in the MFA Program, and a teacher in the Young Conservatory and Studio ACT Programs.
-Other directing work at ACT includes MFA Productions of Fuente Ovejuna, The Good Woman of Setzuan, Sueno, Happy to Stand, The Skin of Our Teeth, Saved and References to Salvador Dali Make Me Hot, Richard III, Caught with Her Trance Down, as well as productions of Twelfth Night, Othello, and The Comedy of Errors for the Will on Wheels tour; and nine graduate showcases.
-Her work with the Young Conservatory includes two international exchanges, one with the Zurich School of Music, Drama and Dance of Paul Steinman’s Only Victory; and most recently Jodie Marshall’s A Stone’s Throw, with the Aberdeen International Youth Festival.
-Other YC directing credits include the world premieres of Staying Wild book by Janet Allard, music and lyrics by Creighton Irons; Home Front book by Craig Slaight, music and lyrics by Creighton Irons; Sarah Daniel's Dust and Constance Congdon’s Nightingales; West Coast premieres of Jeffrey Hatcher's Korczak's Children; Wendy MacLeod's School Girl Figure; and Darling, book by Brett Rybeck, music and lyrics by Ryan Scott Oliver; as well as the American premiere of Sharman MacDonald's After Juliet.
+Ms. Lozano is a Bay Area based director, educator, and actress.
+She was a Resident Artist with the American Conservatory Theater (ACT) for 15 years, where she served as the resident director of the main stage production of A Christmas Carol.
+She also served as a core faculty member in the MFA Program, and a teacher in the Young Conservatory and Studio ACT Programs.
+Directing work at ACT includes MFA Productions of Fuente Ovejuna, The Good Woman of Setzuan, Sueno, Happy to Stand, The Skin of Our Teeth, Saved and References to Salvador Dali Make Me Hot; as well as productions of Twelfth Night, Othello, and The Comedy of Errors for the Will on Wheels tour; and thirteen Graduate Showcases.
+Her work with the Young Conservatory includes two international exchanges, as well as the World premieres of Tim Mason's The Life to Come, Constance Congdon's Nightingales and Sarah Daniel's Dust; West Coast premieres of Jeffrey Hatcher's Korczak's Children; Wendy MacLeod's School Girl Figure; and Darling (book by Brett Rybeck, music and lyrics by Ryan Scott Oliver); as well as the American premiere of Sharman MacDonald's After Juliet.
 World premieres of new musicals include Staying Wild (book by Janet Allard, music and lyrics by Creighton Irons), and Home Front (book by Craig Slaight, music and lyrics by Creighton Irons).

-Ms. Lozano is also an Associate Artist with the California Shakespeare Theater, where she has performed leading roles in over 20 productions, most recently the Nurse in Romeo and Juliet, Madame Arcati in Blithe Spirit, and Beatrice in Much Ado About Nothing.
-She has also served as Master Vocal Coach on numerous productions, including Hamlet, Henry IV pts 1 and 2, Othello, the Tempest, Macbeth, The Comedy of Errors, and The Taming of the Shrew.
+Ms. Lozano was an Associate Artist with the California Shakespeare Theater, where she performed leading roles in over 20 productions, most recently the Nurse in Romeo and Juliet, Madame Arcati in Blithe Spirit, and Beatrice in Much Ado About Nothing.
+She also served as Master Vocal and Text Coach on numerous productions, including Hamlet, Henry IV pts 1 and 2, Othello, The Tempest, Macbeth, The Comedy of Errors, and The Taming of the Shrew.